ENSpunks/LLC/Introduction.md

 ### WHY HAVE A LEGAL ENTITY?

-The following is an excerpt from the ENS DAO Governance Documents with respect to the benefits of the ENS Founation, which are generally applicable as to why everyone would want a LLC acting as a legal wrapper for their wallets and onchain activities:
+The following is an excerpt from the ENS DAO Governance Documents with respect to the benefits of the ENS Foundation, which are generally applicable as to why everyone would want a LLC acting as a legal wrapper for their wallets and onchain activities:

 ![ENS Foundation](https://raw.githubusercontent.com/ENSpunks/LLC/main/IMG_6745.jpeg)